Leila Hadley

 Leila Hadley (22 September 1925 – 10 February 2009) was an American travel writer and socialite.
 Her books include Give Me the World (1958) and A Journey with Elsa Cloud (1997).

 Early life and education

-Beatrice Leila Eliott Burton was born on September 22, 1925, and grew up in Old Westbury, Long Island, New York.
+Beatrice Leila Eliott Burton was born on September 22, 1925, and grew up in Old Westbury, New York.
 Her mother, Beatrice Eliott Burton, was the sister of Sir Gilbert Eliott, chief of the Scottish Clan Elliot.
 Her father, Frank V. Burton Jr., inherited his business in the cotton trade.
+Her middle name, which she took as her first name, was pronounced "LEE-la" and was, according to her, "Hindi for 'cosmic play,' which should register in anyone’s mind forever, but doesn't".
+She attended the Green Vale School, Long Island, with Gloria Vanderbilt, then St. Timothy's School, Stevenson, Maryland.
 She was introduced to society at the Junior Assembly on December 23, 1943, held at the Ritz-Carlton Hotel in Manhattan.

 Marriages and divorces

 She married Arthur Twining Hadley II, a Lieutenant in a Tank destroyer battalion, and the grandson of Arthur Twining Hadley, president of Yale University, on March 2, 1944.
 After the birth of her son, Arthur Twining Hadley III, in February 1945, her 18-month marriage ended in divorce in 1947.

 Hadley obtained employment in public relations, first working for cartoonist Al Capp and was described in a 1950 article in Look magazine as "the chic, high-level, in-the-know, celebrity-surrounded career girl that millions of young women dream of becoming in New York."
 She later was publicity director for The Howdy Doody Show.

 In 1953, she married geologist and inventor Yvor Hyatt Smitter.
 They divorced in 1969, after having three children.

 In 1969, she married 27-year-old Swedish ship chandler Hans Gillner.

 In 1976, she married businessman William C. Musham; they divorced in 1979.
 January 1990 she married her fifth husband, Henry Luce III.
 That marriage lasted until Luce's death in September 2005.